KshitizKoirala/netflix-gpt/README.md

 - firebase login
 - firebase init
-  - Projects build with create-react-app uses the build folder as the public directory
+  - Projects build with create-react-app needs to use the **build** folder as the public directory
   - No need to configure as a single-page app to rewrite all the urls to index.html
-- firebase deploy
+- firebase deploy (Deploys the build folder)